 - Use of face coverings in enclosed and crowded places (recommended - optional)

 - Students will be expected to fully comply with all safety procedures and support the school community, without unnecessary challenge

-- Student will bring in their own writing equipment, as this cannot be shared between students and staff
+- Student will bring in their own writing equipment

 - Students will bring in their own water bottle